Get E-Book

 The FileHandle Object

 Calling fs.promises.open() gives you a FileHandle.
-Unlike fs.open() from the callback API, which hands back a raw integer fd in the callback, open() from promises returns an object that wraps the descriptor and provides methods.
+Unlike fs.open() from the callback API, which passes a raw integer fd to its callback, promise-based open() returns an object that wraps the descriptor and provides methods on it.

 import { open } from 'node:fs/promises';